An Introduction to CGM

 - the current glucose reading

-- past readings, displayed as a line graph, or glucose “trace” (24-hours on screen, and all past data via computer download)
+- past readings, displayed as a line graph, or glucose “trace” (up to 24-hours on screen, and all past data via computer download)

 - High Glucose Alert tells you when your glucose crosses an upper threshold that you set.
 The threshold is adjustable, and can be set as high as 22.2 mmol/L.